briankang1126/syncXP/README.md

 2) Android Studiio
 3) Git
 4) Visual Studio Code
-5) Extension that need to be install in Visual Studio Code
-6) Xcode and simulator (Can be install at App Store) :
+5) Xcode and simulator (Can be install at App Store)
+6) Extension that need to be install in Visual Studio Code:
  - Dart
  - Flutter
  - Awesome Flutter Snippets
  - Bracket pair colorizer
  - Material Icon Theme (optional)
- -

  How to install?
 What was the process? https://www.youtube.com/watch?v=CD1Y2DmL5JM&t=867s